Das-Dipto/Quiz-App/README.md

-This project deals with front-end layout of quiz application.
+This project deals with Quiz Application related to online exam.